When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 No. Material must be uploaded and not sent as a hard copy.

-When is the final date that material can be submitted?
+When is the final date that material can be submitted for all other private auditions?

 Is there flexibility with audition scheduling?